 Umami has an API, but no chat interface.
 To get the same answer, you open the dashboard or write code.

 Bot and AI crawler visibility.
-We classify traffic into eight buckets including ai_user_action, ai_crawler, verified_search_bot.
+We classify traffic into eight buckets including ai_user_action, ai_training, ai_search, search_index.
 Umami filters bots silently.
 By design they show you “real visitors only”.
 For a privacy-first analytics target audience that’s fine, but if you specifically want to know who’s crawling you (GPTBot, ClaudeBot, PerplexityBot), we surface it.

-Server-side SDK (Pro).
-Ruby gem, npm package, pixel endpoint.
+Server-side tracking (Pro): an HTTP ingest endpoint with a per-site secret, plus a first-party Rack middleware (Ruby) available now; npm package and pixel endpoint are on the roadmap.
 Umami requires you to call the events API directly from your backend, which works but is more setup.

 Deploy-regression tracking on the Pro roadmap.
 A GitHub Action plus MCP tools to flag traffic anomalies caused by a deploy.
 Umami has no equivalent.